chrisbrinkmann/swinfo/README.md

 2. InfoCard should show the name/title of entries where the API currently just returns a link/array of links to another API page (currently these entries are just filtered out to make the data look cleaner).
 This could be tricky... need to do a new fetch for each link in the response object value and replace it with the name||title from the new fetch.

+3. The ItemList is too long on mobile.
+The user has to scroll very far down to see the InfoCard.
+It is OK on desktop, because the InfoCard is sticky position in the 2nd column.
+On mobile the columns are stacked.
+On mobile the ItemList should collapse, or maybe have pagination.

 ## Available Scripts

 In the project directory, you can run: